MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: INTRODUCTION

-In our simple \textit{Line Following} task, the agent is equipped with a visual sensor, usually aimed at the floor, as the primary sensory input.
-The agent has to synthesize movement commands, to remain on a line marked on the floor, while continuously moving forward on that line.
-In addition to the visual input, the agent can receive additional information, such as inertial measurements or odometry data.
+MMDVS-LF consists of recordings from human drivers performing the \textit{Line Following} task with \roboracer\cite{f1tenth} cars (standardized small-scale cars) in a simplified environment.
+The car is equipped with an event-based visual sensor aimed at the floor as the primary sensory input.
+The drivers use the RGB stream from the frame-based camera and have to input movement commands to remain on a line marked on the floor while continuously moving forward on that line.

-The data representation mentioned above, must balance temporal details, and representation size for ML approaches, that do not use the DVS event stream directly.
-Typical representations~\cite{gallego2022event} for ANNs try to capture the input data in a fixed-size format, as most architectures require fixed-sized inputs.
-These representations provide formats similar to classical video frames for ANNs, to utilize established architectures by aggregating events in a specific time range.
-Some examples are event frames, which store the polarity of the last event per pixel; time surfaces, which store the last timestamps per pixel; and event tensors, which can represent multiple events per pixel, by further discretizing the time and aggregating events in those sub-steps.

-MMDVS-LF consists of recordings from human drivers performing the \textit{Line Following} task with F1Tenth~\cite{f1tenth} cars (standardized small-scale cars), in a simplified environment.
-We record: (1)~The DVS event steam, (2)~RGB\=/D frames, (3)~IMU measurements, (4)~Driving inputs, and (5)~Eye-tracking data of the human drivers.

-We recorded approximately 401 GB of raw data, from which we generated datasets with different resolutions and frequencies.
-All generated datasets remain below 15 GB in compressed size, and contain DVS time surface and event frame data, IMU measurements, and driving inputs.
-Due to its compact size, MMDVS-LF is easy to use and offers many application possibilities.
-This paper also demonstrates training established ANNs for a steering-prediction task, based on time-surface data from the dataset.
+We recorded approximately 262 GB of raw data, from which we generated datasets with different resolutions and frequencies.
+All generated datasets remain below 20 GB in compressed size or 50 GB if raw events are included.
+Due to its compact size, MMDVS-LF is easy to use and, thanks to its simplicity, is a good choice for basic research.

+This paper also demonstrates training established ANNs for a steering-prediction task based on event-based data from the dataset, for which we compare the attention maps with the eye-tracking data.

-From the data collection and pre-processing point of view, we first give details of the recording procedure and processing pipeline for synchronizing and aligning the different modalities.
-Second, we describe our scaling methodology to scale down the DVS event data.
+From the data collection and preprocessing point of view, we first give details of the recording procedure and processing pipeline for synchronizing and aligning the different modalities.
+Second, we describe our scaling methodology for scaling down the DVS event data.

-Based on MMDVS-LF, new ML architectures can be developed that fully utilize the sparse and asynchronous nature of DVS event streams.
-Moreover, the unique eye-tracking data also allows verifying ANNs by comparing their saliency information with human attention.